 When you scroll down, you can see all of the languages that you are currently learning, which level you are on and how many XP you need to get to the next level.
 It also shows the Golden Owls that you have earned!

-In the end, I don’t think that the cost of Duolingo Plus is worth it!
+In the end, I don’t think that the cost of Super Duolingo is worth it!

 Language Learning Must-Haves